Local field

-In mathematics, a local field is a certain type of topological field: by definition, a local field is a locally compact Hausdorff non-discrete topological field.
+In mathematics, a local field is a locally compact Hausdorff non-discrete topological field.
 Local fields find many applications in algebraic number theory, where they arise naturally as completions of global fields.
-Further, tools like integration and Fourier analysis are available for functions defined on local fields.
+Moreover, tools like integration and Fourier analysis are available for functions defined on local fields.

 Given a local field, an absolute value can be defined on it which gives rise to a complete metric that generates its topology.
 There are two basic types of local field: those called Archimedean local fields in which the absolute value is Archimedean, and those called non-Archimedean local fields in which it is not.
-The non-Archimedean local fields can also be defined as those fields which are complete with respect to a metric induced by a discrete valuation v whose residue field is finite.
+Non-Archimedean local fields can also be defined as those fields which are complete with respect to a metric induced by a discrete valuation whose residue field is finite.

 Every local field is isomorphic (as a topological field) to one of the following: